 Better communication

-That causes office delays and miscommunication, such as two people working on the same tasks, missed deadlines, unfinished projects and unhappy collaborators.
+That causes office delays and miscommunication, such as two people working on the same tasks, missed deadlines, and unfinished projects.
+In fact, keeping fast professional email response times is key to building great work relationships, so the clutter can be a hurdle.

 Searchability